 The Census aims to measure the number and key characteristics of dwellings and people in Australia on Census Night.
 All people in Australia on Census Night are in scope, except foreign diplomats and their families.
 Visitors to Australia are counted regardless of how long they have been in the country or how long they plan to stay.
 Australian residents not in the country on Census Night are out of scope of the Census.

 Topics collected by the Census change from time to time.
 There must be a demonstrated national need for Census data for policy development, planning and program monitoring.
-Details on the changing content of Censuses from 1911 to 2011 can be found in Appendix 4 of How Australia Takes a Census (cat. no. 2903.0).
-A copy of the 2016 Census Household Form is included in the Appendix to the Census Dictionary, 2011 (cat. no. 2901.0).
+Details on the changing content of Censuses from 1911 to 2021 can be found in Background and planning documentation.
+A copy of the 2021 Census Household Form is included in educational resources.

-The Census is self-enumerated, and respondents sometimes do not return a Census form or fail to answer every applicable question.
-Persons are imputed into dwellings for which no form was returned, together with some demographic characteristics for these people.
+The Census is self-enumerated and respondents sometimes do not return a Census form or fail to answer every applicable question.
+Persons are imputed into dwellings for which no form was returned, together with some demographic characteristics for these people (age, sex, marital status, usual address and place of work).
 These same demographic characteristics are imputed if not provided by respondents on a returned form.
-However, the majority of output classifications include a 'Not Stated' category to record the level of non-response for that data item.
-Data quality statements are produced for each Census data item and include the non-response rate for each variable and a brief outline of any known data quality problems, as well as a comparison with the non-response rate for the 2006 Census.
-These can be accessed through the Data quality statements.
+However, the majority of output classifications include a 'not stated' category to record the level of non-response for that data item.
+Data use considerations are produced for each Census variable and include non-response rates where relevant, along with a comparison of non-response rates for the 2016 Census and a brief outline of any known data quality issues.
+Data use considerations are included in the 2021 Census dictionary.

-If the Census information you require is not available as a standard product or service, then ABS Consultancy Services can help you with customised services to suit your needs.
-Contact 1300 135 070 from within Australia or +61 2 9268 4909 from overseas for all your Census and other information needs.
-Alternatively, please email email@example.com.
+If the Census information you require is not available as a standard product or service, ABS Consultancy Services can help you with customised services to suit your needs.